Mihryam/Mihryam/README.md

 - :telescope: I manage a Telegram Data Science Community at [![Telegram Badge](https://img.shields.io/badge/-BigDataSpecialist-black?style=flat&logo=Telegram&logoColor=orange)](https://t.me/datascience_bds)and contribute to the tech community by volunteering and mentoring other Data Science Enthusiast.

-- :seedling: Currently building my skills as a Data Scientist and exploring my creative writing skills
+- :seedling: Currently building my skills as a Data Scientist and working on interesting machine learning projects.

 - :zap: In my free time, I study interesting research papers, watch science-fiction movies and consume alot of Machine Learning books and articles.